"Jesus answered, 'I am the way and the truth and the life. No one comes to the Father except through me.'” John 14:6 (NIV)

 It’s scary when doctors shock you with test results, and you don’t know what the future holds.

-In the days that followed my cancer news, God tenderly reminded me of an email my sweet friend Shaunti Feldhahn once sent me about another difficulty I was walking through.
+One example is an email I got from my friend Shaunti Feldhahn.
 Her note said, “Lysa, this is news.
 This is not truth.”

 I AM FOREVER FAITHFUL.